WesPeacock/GhanaKeyboards/docs/GhanaSAF.md

 # Keyboard: Ghana Unicode &ndash; Safaliba variant

 ##Introduction
 This keyboard is used for typing the alphabet of the Safaliba language of Ghana.
-It is the same as the Ghana Short keyboard with two extra vowels and a high and low tone and nasalization diacritic markers.
+It is the same as the Ghana Short keyboard with two additional vowels and high tone, low tone and nasalization markers.

 ##Keystrokes Used
 The following keys are modified by this keyboard: